jacebenson/cedar/docs/docs/server-file.md

 main()
 ```

-Without the server file, to start the api side, you'd use binaries provided by `@cedarjs/api-server` such as `yarn rw-server api` (you may also see this as `./node_modules/.bin/rw-server api`).
+Without the server file, to start the api side, you'd use binaries provided by `@cedarjs/api-server` such as `yarn cedarjs-server api` (you may also see this as `./node_modules/.bin/cedarjs-server api`).

 With the server file, there's no indirection.
 Just use `node`: